Pierre Lapointe: Initial success

 In April 2007, he joined Brigitte Fontaine in performing her song, La symphonie pastorale, at both the Printemps de Bourges music festival and the La Cigale concert hall in Paris.
 He was also the recipient of the 2007 Rapsat-Lelièvre Award for La Forêt des mal-aimés, which the jury considered to be of "exceptional quality".

 In August 2007, Lapointe was joined by the Orchestre Métropolitain, with director Yannick Nézet-Séguin, to close the 19th annual FrancoFolies de Montréal.
 He performed for a crowd of over 100,100 – the largest in the festival's history.

 He returned to the festival the next year, where he staged his new work, Mutantès, for four nights at the Place des Arts.
 Featuring a futuristic stage production by Claude Poissant, the show tells the story of a mutant on his quest for happiness.

 Following the show's success, he reworked Mutantès into a studio album, releasing it under the title Sentiments humains.
 He again went on tour, concluding at the FrancoFolies de Montréal in June 2010, marking his ninth consecutive appearance at the festival.
 In January 2011, he released Pierre Lapointe Seul au piano, which saw him revisit earlier songs in a stripped-down form, featuring an unaccompanied Lapointe on piano.
 2013 saw two new releases: a studio album proper, Punkt, and Les callas, an EP of short compositions and rough takes.
 In June of that year, Punkt was longlisted for the 2013 Polaris Music Prize.

 International success

 In July 2014, he appeared at the Francofolies de La Rochelle in France.
 During this time, he hosted his own weekday radio show, Les Petites Morts, which was broadcast nationally on France Inter.
 In the program, Lapointe discussed some of his favourite artists and featured guests such as Christophe, Christine and the Queens and Alexandre Tharaud.
 The exposure greatly increased his popularity in France.

 In November 2014, he released Paris tristesse in France and Belgium.
 The album, recorded in Paris, consists of reworked songs from Punkt as well as covers of French pop classics.
 The album was later released in Quebec on 10 February 2015.

 He was a coach on La Voix, the Quebec edition of the international reality show The Voice, from its third to its fifth season, and returned in the eight season.

+In 2022, Lapointe and Charlotte Cardin performed Daniel Lavoie's "Ils s'aiment" at the ceremony inducting Lavoie into the Canadian Songwriters Hall of Fame.